Abesuden/University-of-North-Florida/compilers/proj3/README.md

 make: *** [pull.tab.o] Error 1
 ```

-> I had to copy Eggen's aa.tab.c file ([here](https://www.unf.edu/public/cop4620/ree/Examples/LEXYACC_sample/WorldFamousGram/aa.tab.c)) and modify it to match my tokens and file names.
-It resolved the issue and I was able to get passed the `.y` file.
+> I had to copy Eggen's aa.tab.c file ([here](https://www.unf.edu/public/cop4620/ree/Examples/LEXYACC_sample/WorldFamousGram/aa.tab.c)) and modify it to match my tokens like in this step [here](https://github.com/Abesuden/University-of-North-Florida/blob/master/compilers/proj3/README.md#make-tabc-file).
+I also had to find all references to `aa.tab.c` using `ctrl + f`, and replace all to my `fileName.tab.c`.
+It resolved the issue and I was able to get passed the `.y` file errors.

 ---